mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 To improve on these points, we decided to try
 [Durable Functions](https://docs.microsoft.com/azure/azure-functions/durable/durable-functions-overview)&mdash;a library
 that brings workflow orchestration to Azure Functions.
-It introduces a number of tools to define stateful, potentially long-running operations, and manages a lot of mechanics of reliable communication and state management behind the scenes.
+It introduces several tools to define stateful, potentially long-running operations, and manages a lot of mechanics of reliable communication and state management behind the scenes.